-- 5.1 This strategy will have a detailed action plan sitting underneath it to monitor progress against the objectives, including key milestones.
-As an NSCP priority, mechanisms are in place to ensure that the strategy implementation is timely and monitored for impact. - 5.2 Quantitative and qualitative measures are included against this priority are in the NSCP Business Plan.
-The data profile developed under the previous iteration of the strategy will be kept under review to measure progress and impact.
+5.1 This strategy will be underpinned by a detailed action plan to monitor progress against the objectives, including key milestones.
+As an NSCP priority, mechanisms are in place to ensure that the strategy implementation is timely and monitored for impact.